Table of Contents

 Back to topWhat is lead?

-Lead is a toxic metal that can harm the brain, kidneys, and other organs, especially in a child.
-Even a small amount of lead in a child's body can affect their development, making it hard for them to learn, pay attention, and behave.
-A pregnant woman can pass lead to her unborn child.
-The baby can be born too small or too early.
-If a pregnant woman's lead level is very high, there is a higher chance of a miscarriage.
+Lead is a toxic metal that can harm the brain, kidneys, and other organs, especially in children.
+Even a small amount of lead in a child’s body can cause learning difficulties and developmental delays.
+Lead exposure in a pregnant woman can result in premature birth or an infant with a low birth weight.
+If a pregnant woman’s blood lead level is very high, there is an increased risk of miscarriage.
+Lead can also be transferred to the unborn baby through the placenta.
+Breastfeeding women can pass lead to their newborn through breast milk.

 Lead in Paint